BOARD OF DIRECTORS

 Matthew F. Namee

 Matthew Namee serves as editor of OrthodoxHistory.org.
 He specializes in the history of Orthodoxy in America from the mid-19th to the mid-20th centuries.
 His publications include “Father Raphael Morgan: The First Orthodox Priest of African Descent in America” in St. Vladimir’s Theological Quarterly (2009), Wichita’s Lebanese Heritage (coauthor, 2010), and the Atlas of American Orthodox Christian Churches (contributing author, 2011).
 He has lectured at numerous conferences and hosted the American Orthodox History podcast on Ancient Faith Radio.

 Matthew is the former research assistant to baseball author and Boston Red Sox executive Bill James.
 He earned his J.D. from the University of Kansas in December 2012.
-He and his wife Catherine have four children and attend Holy Apostles Orthodox Church in Vancouver, Washington.
+He and his wife Catherine have five children and attend Holy Apostles Orthodox Church in Vancouver, Washington.
 Matthew can be contacted at mfnamee [at] gmail [dot] com.